 - stock assessments for the 2021-22 fishing season for TAC setting purposes

 - research priorities for the 2022-23 SESSF Annual Research Statement

 - review management strategies for all rebuilding species and update the orange roughy rebuilding strategy

 - consider Ecological Risk Assessments for otter board trawl and danish seine methods

-The next meetings are scheduled for October 2020 and November 2020.
+The next meetings are planned for October to December 2021.

 Current research priorities